Hats-Protocol/hats-zodiac/docs/AUDITING.md

 ###  1) Simpler, more legible threshold logic

-HSG v2 will set the Safe’s threshold to the lower of the following:
+HSG v2 will set the Safe's threshold to the lower of the following:

-- The number of current owners on the Safe (the number of “static signers”)
+- The number of current owners on the Safe (the number of "static signers")
 - The required number of valid signatures to execute a transaction

 Since (b) is a function of (a), this means that the threshold value set in Safe storage is independent of whether the Safe owners are wearing one of the signer Hats.
 As a result, unlike in v1, there will never be a discrepancy between what the Safe threshold is and what it should be.